So you couldn’t attend any protests last year. Now what?

 I’ve always wanted to know what a protest felt like.
 Coming together to stand up for a cause, with an unparalleled level of solidarity.
 Courage at a time when no party, politician or constitutional power are there to back you up.
 Young, weary hands waving witty slogans with the national flag, as zealous and myriad tongues recite the Constitution of India in unison, resisting the current weapon of choice of whimsical law enforcers in the dead of the night.

-Attending a protest also shows that the protestor is political aware, or culturally awake - Woke - as the term has come to be christened.
+Attending a protest also shows that the protestor is politically aware, or culturally awake - Woke - as the term has come to be christened.
 Protestors are agents of change and have earned their social edge.
 People are drawn to them.
 The “people”, are essentially people like me, who couldn’t attend a protest but want in on the information, the emotion.
 We want to know, we don’t know what we want to know, but we strongly feel that listening in is the least we can do.

 I found myself at one such congregation at work.

 The narration started predictably - It was amazing guys!
 What unity!
 And then it took a unique turn once questions popped up.
 This one guy was constantly on his phone.
 Prodded further — he was watching Big Boss.
-And with that the narration ended.
+And with that, the narration ended.

 But make no mistake, this is just one protestor, not all protestors are the same.
 It takes great personal strength despite knowing the ‘occupational hazard’ of being a protestor and attending such protests.
 The women of Shaheen Bagh, the student protestors of Jamia and AMU, the unyielding protests by artists and students in Assam and all over India, all have the respect and support of millions of Indians who couldn’t stand beside them physically.